dcsmargiassi/maintenance_manager/README.md

 Implemented Features:
-- Sign-In and Create account pages.
+- Sign-In and create account pages.
+- View profile page
 - Add vehicle Forms.
+- View all listed vehicles
-- Able to view vehicles in database and navigate to a vehicle specific page.
+- Edit and update vehicle information
+- Archive or unarchive vehicles
+- Create fuel records for each vehicle
-- Manual input of refuelling for each vehicle.
+- Edit or delete fuel records for each vehicle
+- Delete vehicle and fuel records
-- Edit and Update vehicle information.
+- Display monthly and yearly fuel expenses for each vehicle
-- Archive or Unarchive vehicles
+- View lifetime costs of vehicles including purchase price, and fuel

 Future Features:
-- Input and manage fuel expenses.
-- Ability to archive vehicles.
-- Ability to delete vehicles.
 - Generate visual graphs based on maintenance and fuel expenses over a given period of time.
 - Ability to export vehicle information, fuel expenses, and maintenance reports as a pdf for printing as well as a csv file.
 - Upload images of mechanic reports for automatic processing by the application.
-- Edit previous vehicle data entries
-- Edit previous fuel record data entries
 - Edit previous general maintenance data entries
 - Custom theme options (Light, Dark, Etc)
 - Settings tab (Currency, Date Format, Fuel type(MPG, km/l), mileage type, Theme, Notifications, Erase Data/Account)